sanyaade/Package/README.md

 To build the package you will need [redcarpet](https://github.com/tanoku/redcarpet) installed to parse the markdown.
 If you have it, simply run `make`.

-The built package is called `Package.zip`.
+The built package is called `Spark.zip`.